vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 How successful the Vaiṣṇava pandits have been in their appropriation of a golden Śaiva formula, may become evident from Rāmānanda’s commentary

-ad locum, in which tārakaṁbrahma  is glossed as tārakaṁpraṇavam
+ad locum, in which tārakaṁbrahma  is glossed as tārakaṁpraṇavaṁṣad

-. ṣad

 . akṣara-